If you decide to continue working past the State Pension age, you could be paying unnecessary tax.

 Comparing someone who draws their State Pension immediately while going on working, with someone who waits for a year until they have retired before drawing their State Pension, the research finds:

-- A man who defers for a year and has an average life expectancy at 65 of 86 will be around £3,000 better of over retirement than someone who takes his State Pension immediately and pays more tax
+- A man who defers for a year and has an average life expectancy of 65 of 86 will be around £3,000 better off over retirement than someone who takes his State Pension immediately and pays more tax